open-xml-templating/docxtemplater/docs/source/errors.rst

 Cannot attach a module that was already attached
 ------------------------------------------------

-You might get this error :
+You might get this error:

-`Cannot attach a module that was already attached : "ImageModule".
+`Cannot attach a module that was already attached: "ImageModule".
 Maybe you are instantiating the module at the root level, and using it for multiple instances of Docxtemplater`

 In previous versions the error was `Cannot attach a module that was already attached`